Sunday 19th April 2020

 Bingo caller Julie Dalling immediately took the Bounty on a mile and a half social distancing walk, past the home of number one blog fan Doris, to the home of Martin and Katie Webber.
 The Webbers and Amber the Springer Spaniel, then undertook a seven mile government approved round trip to deliver the Bounty to the front door of Caroline Gough, who was in the garden with an intermittent wifi signal and had no idea of all the effort that was being made to deliver her prize with such efficiency.

 “It was quite a walk,” said the Bounty.
 “I’m glad I was being carried.
-I’m lucky I didn’t melt or get eaten as sustenance during the journey.”
+I’m lucky I didn’t melt or get eaten during the journey.”

 Once they had arrived in Georgeham, the Bounty was placed on the doorstep.
 “Mr. and Mrs. Webber did attempt to contact Caroline, but the messages did not deliver in time and so they left me there,” explained the Bounty.
 “It was quite a scary experience, especially with the number of dogs and children currently being taken on daily walks.”